FREQUENTLY ASKED QUESTIONS

 Q: Why can't I bid?
 9/3/11

 A: Try again making sure you are logged in, enter the amount of your bid, click the Submit Bid button and finally confirm the bid on the next page by clicking the Submit button.
-If you are still having problems let me know any error messages you might receive.
+If you are still having problems let us know any error messages you might receive.

 Q: How do I pay with PayPal?
 4/15/12

-A: Similar to eBay, you can pay by PayPal by either clicking on the link in the emailed invoice or logining into my site and going to My Accounts then Invoices - Purchase.
+A: Similar to eBay, you can pay by PayPal by either clicking on the link in the emailed invoice or logining into our site and going to My Accounts then Invoices - Purchase.
 After selecting the invoice to pay there will be a PayPal button will be at the top of the invoice.
 Then you will be asked to log into your PayPal account.

 Q: Why was I outbid by less than the bidding increment?
 5/26/13